ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ### Private Key

-All commands which issue a transaction require a private key loaded into the tool.
+All commands which issue a transaction require either a private key loaded into the tool, or a connected ledger device.

+This tutorial focus on stored key usage.

 `Avalanche-CLI` supports the following key operations:

 - create